-Five of the 11 children of tenant farmers John and Hannah Honeyfield – Harriet, William, Henry, James and Edmund – emigrated from North Dorset, England to Taranaki, New Zealand between 1849 – 1856.
+Five of the 11 children of tenant farmers John and Hannah Honeyfield – (Harriet) Matilda, William, Henry, James and Edmund – emigrated from North Dorset, England to Taranaki, New Zealand between 1849 – 1856.

 The young Honeyfield’s left Dorset in search of a better life, one where the climate was more suited to dairy farming, and they could acquire land and be their own masters free of tithes to pay.
 An agricultural depression in England around 1847 – 1852 no doubt was another big influence on their decision.

-Harriet Honeyfield, aged 23, and her younger brother, William Henry Honeyfield, aged 17, departed from London on the Berkshire on 4 October 1849 and arrived just off New Plymouth on the 8 January 1850.
-Harriet and William were accompanied by their cousins John and William Morgan.
+Matilda Honeyfield, aged 23, and her younger brother, William Henry Honeyfield, aged 17, departed from London on the Berkshire on 4 October 1849 and arrived just off New Plymouth on the 8 January 1850.
+Matilda and William were accompanied by their cousins John and William Morgan.
 In total the Berkshire carried 100 passengers and had a crew of 30.

 In a good example of the hazards in the lack of a natural harbour, William had to wait a bit longer as an approaching storm meant the ship had to sail out to sea for a few days before all the remaining cargo and passengers could disembark.
 William claimed the storm was worse than they had on the whole voyage.
 Apparently, the poor cow on-board could not stand for days afterwards.